 Task 2 Indicative content Answers will be credited according to the candidate's demonstration of knowledge and understanding of the material using the indicative content and levels descriptors below.
 The indicative content that follows is not prescriptive.
-Answers may consome/all of the indicative content but should be rewarded for other reexamples.
-In their emails, candidates should: • give their ideas for a day out, e.g. a coach trip to a city, cheap tickets to a theme park, ten-pin bowling / cinema • explain why these would work well, e.g. people wouldn't have to pay much, different activities on offer, something for all ages.
+Answers may consome/all of the indicative content but should be rewarded for other release examples.
+In their contributions, candidates should: describe what they do now to help the environment, e.g. recycle all rubbish, buy clothes from charity shops, fix broken items rather than replace them explain what they and other people could do to help more, e.g. buy plastic free items, less packaging in the supermarket, use cars less often.
 (15 marks)

 Mark Grid A: Composition (9 marks) 0 No rewardable material.
 1-3 Communicates straightforward information, ideas and opinions with some clarity for purpose and audience.
 Organises writing using appropriate format and structure, including some use of paragraphs and cohesion, e.g. using organisational markers to some extent.
 Uses a range of sentences, including complex sentences, with some accuracy.
 Uses language and register, including some range of vocabulary, appropriate to purpose and audience.
 4-6 Communicates information, ideas and opinions reasonably clearly with an appropriate level of detail for purpose and audience to an appropriate length.
 Organises writing using appropriate format and structure, including generally accurate use of paragraphs, and mostly maintaining cohesion, e.g. using organisational markers.
 Uses a range of sentences, including complex sentences, with general accuracy.
 Uses language and register, including a wide range of vocabulary, appropriate to purpose and audience.
-7-9 Communicates information, ideas and opinions with consistent clarity, usin detail effectively for purpose and audience to an appropriate length.
-Organises writing using appropriate format and structure, including effective use of paragraphs, and sustaining cohesion, e.g. using organisational
+7-9 Communicates information, ideas and opinions with consistent clarity, using detail effectively for purpose and audience to an appropriate length.
+Organises writing using appropriate format and structure, including effective use of paragraphs, and sustaining cohesion, e.g. using organisational markers.
+Uses a range of sentences, including complex sentences, accurately and effectively.
+Uses language and register, including an extensive range of vocabulary, appropriate to purpose and audience.